 The reverse stock split was contemplated in connection with our application to list our common stock for trading on the NYSE MKT to assist in meeting the NYSE MKT minimum bid price requirement of a stock price of at least \$2.00 per share.
 We believe the one-for-five reverse stock split will allow us to achieve and maintain a stock price above the minimum bid requirements, but we cannot provide assurance that such stock price will be maintained.
 We submitted an application to have our common stock listed for trading on the NYSE MKT on March 17, 2014.
-Our proposed listing on the NYSE MKT is dependent upon meeting all relevant quantitative and qualitative listing criteria of the NYSE MKT.
-We anticipate approval of our listing application with the NYSE MKT subject to completion of a public offering under this Registration Statement, and other relevant requirements, including the finalization of the reverse stock split.
-Although we believe our common stock will be accepted for listing on the NYSE MKT, we cannot assure you that the NYSE MKT will ultimately approve our application for listing or that we will be able to sustain such listing.
+On April 1, 2014, we received authorization to list our shares on the NYSE MKT, subject to completion of a public offering of common stock and meeting all relevant quantitative and qualitative listing criteria of the NYSE MKT.
+Although we believe our common stock will be accepted for listing on the NYSE MKT, we cannot assure you that we will be able to sustain such listing.